Carollimuzi/Landscape-NLP/README.md

 This repository provides the codebase for the paper:

-> **LCNER: A Named Entity Recognition Dataset and Model for Landscape and Urban Planning**
+> **LCNER: Measuring environment-human interactions using a named entity recognition model**

 It includes tools for preprocessing landscape-related online reviews, applying stage-specific prompts, training NER models, and evaluating predictions within the domain of landscape and urban planning.